Ti17

 Preserved 20-183 (Rheinmetall 526/1922), photographed in Trebnje, Slovenia, on July 18.
 2010, by someone who wishes to be known as Ajznponar.
 Source: www.commons.wikimedia.org.

-According to www.pospichal.net/lokstatistik, Polish state railways took over four locomotives of this type.
+It was initially intended to transfer all twenty kukHB engines to Poland, but this was never done.
+According to www.pospichal.net/lokstatistik, Polish state railways took over four locomotives of this type, initially handed over to Hungary.
 However, only three were classed Ti17 following introduction of the new designation system.
-Ultimate fate of the fourth one, 860.002, is not known; this locomotive was either not taken over or withdrawn earlier.
+Ultimate fate of the fourth one, 860.002, is not known; this locomotive either remained in Hungary or was withdrawn earlier.
 Three Ti17s served in south-eastern Poland until 1939 and all fell into Soviet hands.
-Ti17-1 (ex 860.001, Borsig 9152/1916) was captured by German forces, transferred to CFR and re-numbered 130.909; after the war it was returned to the USSR.
-Ti17-2 (ex 860.013, Borsig 9164/1916), which also became German war booty, was impressed into Ostbahn and withdrawn in February 1944.
-Ti17-3 (ex 860.014, Borsig 9165/1916) remained in the USSR and its ultimate fate is unknown.
+Ti17-1 (ex 860.001, Henschel 14083/1916) was captured by German forces, transferred to CFR and re-numbered 130.909; after the war it was returned to the USSR.
+Ti17-2 (ex 860.013, Henschel 144095/1916), which also became German war booty, was impressed into Ostbahn and withdrawn in February 1944.
+Ti17-3 (ex 860.014, Henschel14096/1916) remained in the USSR and its ultimate fate is unknown.
+No former kukHB class 860 engine has been preserved, but a few locomotives are known to exist.

 Main technical data